Sam Toland currently serves as our Co-op Secretary.

 There is now a Finance, Audit & Risk Committee in addition to a Nomination & Governance Committee.

 Joining a committee is a great way to get involved, help improve your Co-op and develop experience in a supportive, co-operative environment.
-It is also a great taster of what it is like to serve on a board.
+It is also a great taster of what it is like to serve on a committee of management / board of directors.
+At present all committee members served in a voluntary capacity.

 If you are a co-operative and facilitative person, with an interest in any of the areas below – consider reading on and sending in an expression of interest.